 13. Instruction and charter for the Nomination Committee

 14. Determination of Remuneration Policy for senior executives

 15. Resolution on authorization regarding new share issues

 16. Closing of the meeting

 Item 2: Election of Chairman of the meeting

-Item 9 b: Resolution on distribution of the company’s profit
+Item 9 b: Resolution on distribution of the company’s result

-Item 10-12: Determination of the number of board members as well as auditors and deputy auditors, Determination of remuneration for the board members and the auditors and Election of board members, auditors and deputy auditors
+Item 10-12: Determination of the number of board members as well as auditors and deputy auditors, Determination of remuneration for the board members and the auditors and Election of board members and Chairman of the board, auditor and deputy auditors

-Finally, the Nomination Committee proposes, in accordance with the recommendation from the Audit Committee, that one registered public accounting firm without deputy is appointed, and that Ernst Young AB is re-elected as auditor.
-Ernst & Young AB has informed that Johan Thuresson will be appointed as the responsible auditor.
+The Nomination Committee proposes, in accordance with the recommendation from the Audit Committee, that one registered public accounting firm without deputy is appointed, and that Ernst Young AB is re-elected as auditor.
+Ernst & Young AB has informed that the public authorized public accountant Johan Thuresson will continue to be appointed as the responsible auditor.
 Remuneration for the auditor is proposed to be paid in accordance with customary norms and approved invoice.